Early Edible and Medicinal Plants

 About the course

 The AnamCara headquarters in the wild flower meadows and forests of Homer has tent and camper parking space for those coming from out of town.
-Bring a quart each of organic olive oil and brandy, several canning type jars of various sizes, a notebook, layers of clothing, sun and rain gear, foods for lunch and our foraged pot luck dinner.
+Bring a pint each of organic olive oil and brandy, several canning type jars of various sizes, a notebook, layers of clothing, sun and rain gear, foods for lunch and our foraged pot luck dinner.

 Be sure to include your full name, address and email in an email to Nancy at email@example.com when registering on line or include it in your snail mail registration.